How to Make a Work Schedule (+ Work Schedule Templates)

 To learn more about how best to set up and carry out a clock-in clock-out system, check out our detailed blog post about it:

-#4: Follow a set of rules to schedule employee fairly
+#4: Follow a set of rules to schedule employees fairly

-Although there’s still a lot to be done to ensure employees are able to maintain a healthy work-life balance, Predictive Scheduling Laws are one step further in protecting the employees from overworking
+Although there’s still much to be done to ensure employees can maintain a healthy work-life balance, Predictive Scheduling Laws are one step further in protecting employees from overworking.

 These laws mandate certain scheduling practices to be followed, such as an advance notice of work schedule.